Fetching financial data...

 Price-to-Book

 Market price vs book value per share.
 Rarely below 1.5x for quality businesses today.
-Intangible assets (brand, software, patents) don't appear on the balance sheet under accounting rules, making P/B artificially high for asset-light companies.
-Negative P/B indicates book equity has been reduced by buybacks — common in highly profitable capital-return businesses.
+Intangible assets (brand, software, patents) don't appear on the balance sheet under accounting rules, making P/B artificially high for asset-light companies like software and consumer brands.

 Free Cash Flow